 How does blockchain work in practice?

-The number of all coins in circulation is also fully public and determined in advance.
-We also know exactly how many coins are currently on which wallet.
+The number of all coins in circulation is also fully public and predetermined.
+It is also well known how many coins are currently on which wallet.

-To make a transfer, send funds from our account to another account, we must sign the transaction with our private key, or cryptographic proof of ownership.
+To make a transfer, send funds from our account to another account, we must sign the transaction with our private key, i.e. a cryptographic proof of ownership.

-There is no intermediary, so if you lose your private key, nobody will remind us.
-There is no hotline under which we can call.
+There is no broker, so if you lose your private key, no one will remind us.
+There is no hotline we can call.
 There is no option to reset such a key and regain access to funds.
-Our resources are only in our hands and no one else.
-We ourselves are our "bank" (Peters and Panayi, 2016).
+Our means are only in our hands and nobody else.

 Because it is cryptocurrencies that offer a new dimension of micropayments.
 Not only does it allow you to send hundreds of pennies, but in addition they allow you to automatically send funds after meeting certain conditions, recorded in "intelligent contract".

-Internet of Things
+Internet of Things and blockchain

 Trade without p2p intermediaries, e.g. electricity